jamespgrant3/observability-practice/README.md

 PORT=4000 npm run start:dev
 ```

-`cd` into the api directory.
-Start the api on port 3000, and use an environment variable to tell the api where the user-api is.
+`cd` into the api directory..
 Run:
 ```
-USER_API_HOST=localhost:4000 npm run start:dev
+npm run start:dev
 ```

+This command automatically sets environment variables inside the `package.json`.

 Now, if you navigate to `localhost:3000` you will greated with a hello world screen.
 If you navigate to `localhost:3000/users` an api call will be made to the users service.